 - Once cooked, strain the pelmeni and transfer to a serving bowl.
 Add cubed butter and toss to coat and serve.
 Add fresh dill before serving.

 - Dumplings are traditionally served with sour cream or vinegar.
 I add hot sauce or Sriracha to my sour cream for some heat.

 - Be sure to keep the working surface generously covered with flour at all times.
 (This means countertop, rolling pin and any plates used.)

 - Keep the dough that you aren’t using covered tightly so it doesn’t become dry.

 - Don’t speed the process, the dough really does need to rest.

 - Don’t overcook the dumplings.
 They will start to fall apart and become mush.
-The dumplings cook really fast.

 - Store leftover dumplings in an air-tight container.
 Like any pasta, it will dry out and not taste pleasant.